gardenlinux/gardenlinux/tests/shellcheck/README.md

 # Shellcheck Tests

-Shellcheck tests must be executed explicitly via `pytest shellcheck` (see [Running the Tests](#running-the-tests)), and will **not** be executed as part of other pytests (e.g. the integration tests).
+Shellcheck tests must be executed explicitly via `pytest shellcheck` (see [Running the Tests](#running-the-tests)), and will **not** be executed as part of other pytests (e.g. the platform tests).
 The tests **do not** require a running Garden Linux instance.
 Neither do the test require the repository to be in a buildable state.

 ## Prerequisites

-The `gardenlinux/integration-test` container has all dependencies installed that are required to run the shellcheck tests.
+The `gardenlinux/platform-test` container has all dependencies installed that are required to run the shellcheck tests.
 Build the container image from the base directory of this repository by running:
 ```
-make --directory=container build-integration-test
+make --directory=container build-platform-test
 ```

 ## Configuration Options